cest-sources/cestineers/README.md

 Jan Schüre,
 Maria Sedykh,
 Haoran Mo

+## Disclaimer
+Infos here come without any warranty.
+Some info is based on own experience, other info is based on "what we heard".
+You have to validate all information yourself.

 ### Additional Resources
 For viewing .md files on Windows, consider using [MarkPad](https://www.microsoft.com/en-us/p/markpad/9wzdncrdcfsb) or Notepad++.